 - Down Syndrome / Trisomy 21

-- Cystic fibrosis with respiratory involvement and/or growth delay
+- Cystic fibrosis with recurrent pulmonary exacerbations requiring hospitalization, deteriorating pulmonary function and/or severe growth delay

 - Severe congenital airway anomalies impairing clearing of respiratory secretions